HectorZL/HectorZL/readme.md

 <p align="center">📖 About me </p>

-<p align="center">I'm currently Kotlin and Python for Web scraping, and my goal is to become a mobile developer in the future.
+<p align="center">I'm currently Flutter(meu8 donwload) and Python for Web scraping, and my goal is to become a mobile developer in the future.

 <p align="center">🎨 Hobbies